EMoschos/mongo-workout/README.md

   ## Contributing

-  👌 Not currently taking aby contributions
+  👌 Not currently taking aby contributions.
+The Heroku app is automatically updated when code pushed to GitHub Repo.

   ## Testing